 Have you ever wanted to see inside an artist’s studio?
-As part of our Arts In Isolation project, Arts Etobicoke will be hosting an online artist studio tour every Tuesday and Friday on Instagram Live.
+As part of our Arts In Isolation project, Arts Etobicoke will be hosting an online artist studio tour every Tuesday on Instagram Live.

-To view the studio tour, follow @artsetobicoke on Instagram and tune in on Tuesdays and Fridays at 2:00 pm.
+To view the studio tour, follow @artsetobicoke on Instagram and tune in on Tuesdays at 2:00 pm.
 You will need an Instagram account to view the workshop, once you are logged in, find the Arts Etobicoke account (@artsetobicoke) and then click on the AE icon in the top left corner, it will have a purple/pink circle around it and the word “Live.”
 Enjoy!

 If you are an artist living or working in Etobicoke and would like to be featured in an upcoming Artist Studio Visit with Arts Etobicoke, please contact firstname.lastname@example.org

 Darlene’s award-winning work has been featured in magazines and hangs in Canadian Embassies around the world.
 This past holiday season she was the featured artist in the AGO gift-giving guide and Pomegranate Communications has licensed her work on calendars, cards, and puzzles that are sold internationally.
 A member of the Etobicoke Art Group and Neilson Park Creative Centre where she studies and paints, you can find her work in galleries across Canada and the United States, in the Mayo Clinic and in private collections around the world.